codebytes/codebytes.github.io/_posts/2022-12-20-migrating-from-wordpress-to-github-pages.md

 Or you could replace { with &amp;#123; and } with &amp;#125; to get the same effect.
 {: .notice--info }

-I spent a few hours, fixed all the front matter and naming, converted all html to MarkDown, then removed and renamed old images.
+I spent a few hours, fixed all the front matter and naming, converted all HTML to Markdown, then removed and renamed old images.

 I was able to test locally by running running ```jekyll serve``` and checking how everything looked in a browser.